Sommer Lab Logo

 The sex determining mechanisms vary within the genus Strongyloides.
 There are species with true sex chromosomes such that individuals with two X chromosomes (plus two pairs of autosomes) are female and individuals with one X are male.
 Other species, for example S. papillosus have only two pairs of chromosomes, one of which is considerably larger than the other.
 Already more tan 40 years ago it was speculated that this is the result of a fusion of the X chromosome with one of the autosomes.
 In old, cytological studies some authors found no chromosomal differences between the sexes of S. papillosus.
 Others described that in males a portion of one chromosome is eliminated, thereby creating a hemizygous region (sex specific chromatin diminution).
 By combining cytological and molecular genetic approaches, we demonstrated that in S. papillosus males an internal portion of one of the two larger chromosomes is eliminated.
 Further we showed that the region undergoing chromatin diminution contains a high number of genes and is homologous to the X chromosome of S. ratti.
 The portions of the longer chromosome that is not diminished corresponds to chromosome number I of S. ratti (Nemetschke et al. 2010).
 These findings, in combination with comparative studies we performed in collaboration with Warwick Grant (La Trobe University) on the sister taxon Parastrongyloides trichosuri (Kulkarni et al. 2013), as well as the whole genome sequences of multiple species of Strongyloides (Hunt et al. 2016) strongly support the chromosome fusion hypothesis .

 We attempt to understand, how it is achieved that all larvae produced by the free-living generation are female.
 So fare we showed that in S. papillosus genetically male determining mature sperm is not formed (Nemetschke, 2010; Kulkarni, 2016a).
 Surprisingly, in S. ratti null-X sperm and also some very early embryos with a male karyotype appear do exist but the male embryos may be unviable (Kulkarni, 2016a).
-In order to further investigate how the production of male determinign sperm is avoided, we are conducting a detaild analysis of the spermatgenesis im S. papillosus and S. ratti and for comparison, in Parastrongyloides trichosuri, which does produce male progeny.
+In order to further investigate how the production of male determinign sperm is avoided, we conducted a detaild analysis of the spermatgenesis im S. papillosus and S. ratti and for comparison, in Parastrongyloides trichosuri, which does produce male progeny (Dulovic et al. 2022).

 The parasitic - free-living switch